Skip to main content

 No bootstrap credential required

-Private key never transmitted
+Private key / secret never transmitted

 Cryptographic proof of possession